-The three main risk factors:
+The three main risk factors for breast cancer

 2. Getting older – more than 80% of breast cancers occur in women over the age of 50.
 Most men who get breast cancer are over 60.

 3. Significant family history – this isn’t common, around 5% of people diagnosed with breast cancer have inherited a faulty BRCA1 or BRCA2 gene.